Techgrounds-Cloud-9/cloud-9-jairvaneer/04_Project/Time Logs.md

 ## Challenges
 Found that the Ec2 webserver instance kept on stopping instead of running smoothly.
 ## Solutions
 First, commented everything in the stack but the VPC and the Instances and deployed.
 This showed the instances running successfully, so then I started destroying the app, adding a component to the stack by uncommenting it, and the redeploying.
-By methodically ruling out components of the infrastructure that were connected to the instance, I found oout the problem was the EBS Block Device.
+By methodically ruling out components of the infrastructure that were connected to the instance, I found out the problem was the EBS Block Device.
 ____

 # Log 09/12/2022